canonical/snapd/HACKING.md

 The nested suites use some environment variables to configure the suite and the tests inside it.
 The most important ones are described bellow:

-- `NESTED_WORK_DIR`: it is path to the directory where all the nested assets and images are stored
+- `NESTED_WORK_DIR`: path to the directory where all the nested assets and images are stored
 - `NESTED_TYPE`: use core for Ubuntu Core nested systems or classic instead.
 - `NESTED_CORE_CHANNEL`: the images are created using _ubuntu-image snap_, use it to define the default branch
 - `NESTED_CORE_REFRESH_CHANNEL`: the images can be refreshed to a specific channel; use it to specify the channel
 - `NESTED_USE_CLOUD_INIT`: use cloud init to make initial system configuration instead of user assertion
 - `NESTED_ENABLE_KVM`: enable KVM in the QEMU command line
 - `NESTED_ENABLE_TPM`: re-boot in the nested VM in case it is supported (just supported on UC20)
-- `NESTED_ENABLE_SECURE_BOOT`: enable secure boot in the nested VM in a case it is supported (supported just on UC20)
+- `NESTED_ENABLE_SECURE_BOOT`: enable secure boot in the nested VM in case it is supported (supported just on UC20)
 - `NESTED_BUILD_SNAPD_FROM_CURRENT`: build and use either core or `snapd` from the current branch
 - `NESTED_CUSTOM_IMAGE_URL`: download and use an custom image from this URL